cryptstopher/mythos/README.md

 wordpress plugin for help organizing fiction

-multiple contributors and corresponds can work together in one wordpress installation to manage characters, locales, monsters, take notes, etc.
+multiple contributors (or just one) can work together in one wordpress installation to manage characters, locales, monsters, take notes, etc.